 Once you have narrowed down a few venture capitalists that you believe could be interested in your offering, it’s time to start approaching them.
 Most venture capitalists will invite those looking for funding to contact them via their websites.
 You will need to provide a history of your company, details on its finances and an explanation of what you will do with an extra injection of capital.

 If you spark their interest, they will do some further research on your business and your competitors and if they’re still interested they will probably schedule a meeting with you, either in person or online, and you will need to prepare for a grilling.
-(Check out our guide on how to prepare for a pitch to kickstart your preparations).
 If you don’t pass this stage, you should ask for feedback as to why – it will help you with future bids for venture capital funding.
 If you are successful, it’s contract signing time!
 But don’t sign anything without a corporate lawyer specialising in legal services for start-ups looking over it first.